-The compact camera was used to record wildlife present, including in difficult to view hollows.
-The torch was useful to gauge the depth of hollows and helped determine whether any resident wildlife were present.
+The compact camera was used to record wildlife present, including in difficult-to-view hollows.
+The torch was useful to gauge the depth of hollows and helped determine whether any resident wildlife was present.

 A council arboricultural team (AbT) undertook the tree removals.
 The original wildlife survey was provided and the author gave an on-site briefing.
 A visual inspection was initially undertaken from the ground to identify any hollows that may contain vertebrate wildlife.
-The approach to inspecting an individual tree was left to the arborist; generally for smaller trees all the hollows were inspected, while larger trees were divided into workable sections, before chainsawing/felling started.
-All hollows with entrance diameters over 15-20mm were considered as potential wildlife (e.g. microbats) refuges, although hollows with a diameter greater than 45mm were recognised as more likely.
-In limbs/trunks where there were no hollows or where it could be established there was no resident wildlife – pruning/felling took place in the conventional manner.
+The approach to inspecting an individual tree was left to the arborist; generally, for smaller trees, all the hollows were inspected, while larger trees were divided into workable sections before chainsawing/felling started.
+All hollows with entrance diameters over 15-20mm were considered potential wildlife (e.g. microbats) refuges, although hollows with a diameter greater than 45mm were recognised as more likely.
+In limbs/trunks where there were no hollows or where it could be established there was no resident wildlife – pruning/felling took place in a conventional manner.

 The position of the possum and depth of the hollow was determined.